Liposclerosing myxofibrous tumor

-Liposclerosing myxofibrous tumours (LSMFT), also known as polymorphic fibro-osseous lesions of bone, are rare benign fibro-osseous lesions that have a predilection for the intertrochanteric region of the femur.
+Liposclerosing myxofibrous tumors (LSMFT), also known as polymorphic fibro-osseous lesions of bone, are rare benign fibro-osseous lesions that have a predilection for the intertrochanteric region of the femur.

-It is slightly more common in males with mean age of 30-40 years-old.
-It can be discovered incidentally but mostly patients have vague longstanding pain.
+It is slightly more common in males with mean age of 30-40 years.
+It can be discovered incidentally but most patients have vague longstanding pain.
 About 10% of patients present acutely with pathologic fracture.

-The tumour comprises of the wide mixture of tissues of lipomatous, fibroxanthomatous, myxomatous, and myxofibromatous components inclusive.
+The tumor comprises of the wide mixture of tissues of lipomatous, fibroxanthomatous, myxomatous, and myxofibromatous components inclusive.

 Tends to have a striking predilection for the intertrochanteric region of the femur (80-90%) 1-3.

-- geographic lucent lesion usually centred in intertrochanteric region of the proximal femur
+- geographic lucent lesion usually centered in intertrochanteric region of the proximal femur

 - sclerotic margin